-Does planning a “Green Wedding” make you feel overwhelmed to the point where you’d rather give up?
+Does planning an eco-friendly wedding make you feel overwhelmed to the point where you’d rather give up?
 It shouldn’t.

-There are still many misconceptions about Green Weddings that make you believe you must sacrifice things you love to have an eco-friendly day, but that is just not true.
+There are still many misconceptions about sustainable weddings that make you believe you must sacrifice things you love to have an eco-friendly day, but that is just not true.

 You don’t need every detail in your day to be eco-friendly (unless, of course, you want it that way!).
-Try to keep your plan in mind and make conscious choices to reduce the size of your carbon footprint where you can.
+Try to keep your plan in mind and make conscious choices to reduce unnecessary waste where you can.

-My suggestion to you would be to research information available on green weddings and see what options best speak to you.
+My suggestion to you would be to research information available on sustainable weddings and see what options best speak to you.

 The best comprehensive resource that I have found is a book titled The Green Bride Guide by Kate L. Harrison.
 This book is available on Amazon (the Kindle edition is only $9.99 CAN) and on her website.

-Learn what you can about green weddings and you and your partner should discuss what works best for you as a couple and your eco-friendly vision.
+Learn what you can about sustainable weddings and you and your partner should discuss what works best for you as a couple and your eco-friendly vision.

 This doesn’t have to be an “all or nothing” process.

 If you’re still looking for a tip to follow, then I suggest revisiting the 3 Rs—Reduce, reuse, and recycle.
 Remember those?
-If you try and find a way to apply the principle of the 3 Rs to each aspect of your Wedding Day, you’ll be well on your way to the green wedding of your dreams.
+If you try and find a way to apply the principle of the 3 Rs to each aspect of your wedding day, you’ll be well on your way to the sustainable wedding of your dreams.

-Read green wedding blogs and books.
-Learn what it means to have a green wedding and select elements that are meaningful to you and your partner.
+Read sustainable wedding blogs and books.
+Learn what it means to have a sustainable wedding and select elements that are meaningful to you and your partner.

-Keeping your wedding small is one of the easiest ways to help reduce the size of your carbon footprint.
+Keeping your eco-friendly wedding small is one of the easiest ways to help reduce the amount of waste.
 Fewer people means less food prepared and less people travelling—overall fewer resources used.

 This is the easiest way to have access to the best green vendors in your area.
 A green wedding planner is trained to help you create your vision, while keeping you within your chosen budget.